hasithawaruna/Cucumber_Selenium_Framework/README.md

 ## Reporting

-Once the execution is done you can find the HTML report under /Target folder
+Once the execution is done you can find a report called 'cucumber-reports.html' under /target folder.